Ashley National Forest

 The revision process is expected to last four years.
 The first step is the publishing of a Notice of Initiation to conduct an assessment of current conditions.
-The Ashley National Forest plans to publish this notice in April 2016.
+The Ashley National Forest plans to publish this notice in late June 2016.
 Meetings with cooperating agencies will take place prior to the first public meetings.
 The first series of public meetings to explain the planning process will beginthis summer.
 During these meetings the public will be invited to suggest assessment topics and data sources they believe the Forest should consider in the assessment of current conditions.

 The forest intends to complete a draft assessment of current conditions in late fall of 2016 and will make it available for public comment.